genomicsclass/leanpub/manuscript/monte_carlo_exercises.md

 A>
 A>
 A>
 A>4.
-Use Monte Carlo simulation to corroborate that the t-statistic comaparing two means and obtained with normally distributed (mean 0 and sd) data follows a t-distribution.
+Use Monte Carlo simulation to corroborate that the t-statistic comparing two means and obtained with normally distributed (mean 0 and sd) data follows a t-distribution.
 In this case we will use the `t.test` function with `var.equal=TRUE`.
 With this argument with degrees of freedom will be `df=2*N-2` with `N` the sample size.
 For which sample sizes does the approximation best work?
 A>    - A) Larger sample sizes.
 A>    - B) Smaller sample sizes.
 A>    - C) The approximations are spot on for all sample sizes.